Jenisch/ExileCraft-v0.1-a/README.md

      python tools/import_repoe.py --download
      ```

-     The script downloads the latest RePoE snapshot and extracts the required JSON files into `data/repoe/`.
+     The script downloads the latest RePoE snapshot and extracts the required JSON files (including stat translations for readable mod text) into `data/repoe/`.
    * Already have RePoE locally?
 Point the importer at the `data` folder:

      ```bash